US family stranded on south side of border fence

 In a statement to CNN, the US Department of Justice said that as part of the country's "long-standing national security policy, it is sometimes necessary to acquire lands at the nation's borders."

-In the Loops' case, most of their property, which runs along the Rio Grande River, is south of the border fence about two miles away.
+In the Loops' case, most of their property, which runs along the Rio Grande, is south of the border fence about two miles away.
 The Loops gain access to the US through a gate that is always locked.

 "We've learned to live with it," Ray said.
 "But when you come home and you enter the border gate, you punch your code in and you come behind the border wall, there is a feeling of isolation...like you're on your own."